vwkd/hamster/README.md

 ## TODO

-- support one-to-one, many-to-one and many-to-many relationships, automatically joins when reads
+- support one-to-one, many-to-one and many-to-many relationships, automatically join relationships on read
-- migrations to change schema
 - use proper TypeScript types, make type inference work
 - use atomic transactions to avoid race conditions on Deno Deploy, also handle unsuccessful `set`s, etc.
+- migrations to change schema